Secret Story (Peruvian TV series)

 La casa de los secretos (lit.
-The House of Secrets) was a Peruvian reality competition television show based on the original French series Secret Story and part of the franchise of the same name.
+The House of Secrets) is a Peruvian reality competition television show based on the French series Secret Story and part of the franchise of the same name.

-Like the original French version, although La casa de los secretos is not a direct adaptation of the Big Brother franchise's format, created by producer John de Mol Jr. in 1997, the show has a similar concept while including his own game mechanics, and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay.
+Like the original French version, the show is not a direct adaptation of the Big Brother franchise's format, created by producer John de Mol Jr. in 1997, but has a similar concept while including his own game mechanics, and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay Entertainment.
 Hosted by Carla García and actor Jason Day, it started on September 20, 2012, on Frecuencia Latina.
 Nomination Day was set for Thursdays and Eviction was set for Mondays.